4th Sight logo

 Where automation and AI-assisted insight can add value

-• Matching approved timesheets to invoices raised
+• Reconciling approved timesheets against raised invoices

-• Reconciling payroll, billing and accounting data
+• Checking that payroll, billing and accounting totals agree for each pay period

 Practical examples